 - Letter of recommendation

-Letter cannot be from a Heavener School of Business International Programs staff member.
-Recommendation letter must be in PDF document format to be uploaded to the application.
-The recommender may email the letter.
+Letter cannot be written by a Heavener School of Business International Programs staff member.
+Recommendation letter must be submitted as a PDF document.
+The recommender may choose to email the letter instead if preferred.

 - Additional essays (if applicable)